okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 Then we circled through the masses, trying to figure out which screen listed our train's platform.
 When we finally found it, we struggled to pass through the gate.
 Z put in the two tickets as the ticket machine had instructed but that wasn't enough.
-We had a confusing interaction with a worker there, who we finally understood was saying we also had to scan our IC card.
+We had a confusing interaction with a worker there, who we finally understood was saying to scan our IC card after inserting the tickets.
 We made it through and with thirty minutes left until departure time, we lined up to buy food and drinks to take onto the train.
 It's good we came an hour early.